apache/solr-operator/helm/solr-operator/README.md

 ### Installing the Chart

-To install the Solr Operator with the latest version or with a specific version, run either of the following commands:
+To install the Solr Operator for the first time in your cluster, you can use the latest version or a specific version, run with the following commands:

 ```bash
 helm install solr-operator apache-solr/solr-operator